Charles Beauclerk, 13th Duke of St Albans

-Charles Frederick Aubrey de Vere Beauclerk, 13th Duke of St Albans, OBE (16 August 1915 – 8 October 1988) was a British soldier and peer.
+Charles Frederick Aubrey de Vere Beauclerk, 13th Duke of St Albans, OBE (16 August 1915 – 8 October 1988) was a British soldier and hereditary peer.

-Early life
+Early life and education

 St Albans was the son of Aubrey Topham de Vere Beauclerk (1850–1933) and Gwendolen Loftus Hughes (1880–1958).
 He was a great-grandson of William Beauclerk, 8th Duke of St Albans.

-Charles St Albans was educated at Hordle House School, Eton and Magdalene College, Cambridge.
+He was educated at Hordle House School, Eton and Magdalene College, Cambridge.

 Career

 Commissioned in the British Army, he reached the rank of Lieutenant-Colonel of the Intelligence Corps before the age of 30, and later was deployed to the British Embassy in Vienna.
 He moved to London after the birth of his fourth son, and joined the Central Office of Information.
 He became head in turn of the Film, Radio and Book divisions.

-He inherited the dukedom from his cousin in 1964, after which he left the Central Office of Information.
-He attempted to rebuild the family fortunes through a series of misguided ventures, which led to massive personal losses for himself, and accusation of mishandling of share dealing in relation to the company Grendon Securities.
+He succeeded to the dukedom and other titles upon the death of his cousin Osborne Beauclerk, 12th Duke of St Albans in 1964, after which he left the Central Office of Information.
+With his second wife, he ran the Upper Grosvenor Gallery in Mayfair from 1967 until 1972.
+He attempted to rebuild a family fortune through a series of other failed ventures, which led to losses and an accusation of mishandling of share dealing in relation to the company Grendon Securities.
+In the 1970s, St Albans moved to Vence in France, before becoming a resident of Monaco.

 As Hereditary Grand Falconer of England, the Duke had an ancient entitlement to an annual side of venison from deer culled in the Royal Parks, which he gave to charity.

-In the 1970s St Albans moved to Vence in France, before becoming a resident of Monaco.

-Family
+Marriages and issue

-He married Nathalie Chatham Walker (1915 - 1985) on 21 March 1938 and they divorced in 1947 they had one child and son:
+St Albans married Nathalie Chatham Walker (1915–1985) on 21 March 1938.
+They divorced in 1947 having had one son: